 And then I sobbed.
 Like a five year old.
 Until they pulled it out and I screamed.

 Then they had to FLUSH it which sounds cleansing and wonderful but that kind of hurt, too, since they had hold my foot open.

-These people were amazing and patient and perfect and I would go back there for anything.
+These people were amazing and patient and perfect and I would go back there for anything, but I hope this never happens to me again.
 While I was laying there they brought me this large yellow piece of bloody glass in a plastic bag and asked if I wanted to take it home.
 I nearly passed out at the sight of it.
 So, no, I didn’t bring it home with me.